 No. 20: Governance of Protected Areas (2013).
 Over the past decades there has been a dramatic change in understanding about how governance of protected areas impacts on the achievement of their conservation goals.
 IUCN has issued a typology of four different forms of governance of protected areas.
 Along with the familiar state-run protected areas, there are those established and managed by indigenous peoples or local communities, there are privately managed protected areas as well as a wealth of shared-governance arrangements.
 (Also in French, Spanish and Portuguese).
 Annexes are available in English, French, and Spanish.

 The smaller number of MPAs compared to terrestrial protected areas means there is less experience and understanding of applying categories to MPAs.
 Application of the categories to MPAs has often been inaccurate and inconsistent.
 These supplementary marine guidelines are therefore aimed at ensuring that the IUCN categories can be effectively applied to all types of MPAs, as well as to any marine components of adjoining terrestrial protected areas, provided a site meets the IUCN definition of a protected area.
-(Also in French, Spanish)
+(2012 version also in French, Spanish)

 This publication provides guidance for terrestrial, marine and freshwater protected area managers on the restoration of natural and associated values of protected areas.
 It introduces key concepts and provides advice on underlying principles and guidelines, technical best practices, and implementation processes.
 It includes many examples and several case studies that illustrate on-the-ground experiences with ecological restoration in and around protected areas across the globe.